 Delivery drivers’ daily activities depend on the vehicles they drive, the routes they travel, and the supplies they manage.

 Delivery drivers may transport packages or load and unload large trucks.
-On the other hand, they may simply pick up and deliver food orders.
-There is a wide range of things a delivery driver could be required to do.
+On the other hand, they may pick up and deliver food orders.
+A delivery driver could be required to do a wide range of things.

-Here are some of the most critical competencies that a delivery driver should have.
+Here are some of the most critical competencies a delivery driver should have.

-• To stay healthy when driving, outstanding vision, and hand-eye coordination.
+- Staying healthy when driving requires outstanding vision and hand-eye coordination.

 Requirements

-If you plan to drive large vehicles, you’ll also need a valid driver’s license, either a regular state-issued license or a special CDL.
+If you plan to drive large vehicles, you’ll also need a valid driver’s license, a regular state-issued license, or a special CDL.
 Each state has its own CDL specifications, so before you hit the road, be sure to find out what your own state needs.

 Typically, delivery drivers only need a high school diploma or GED and a driver’s license.
-In addition to that, requirements may also differ from business to business.
+However, requirements may differ from business to business.

-For instance, drivers need to comply with certain safety procedures and best practices when transporting hazardous goods.
+For instance, drivers must comply with certain safety procedures and best practices when transporting hazardous goods.

 Average Salary

-Salaries for delivery drivers differ widely from company to company.
-Tips may also supplement their hourly wage, which can add significantly more to their daily wages.
+Salaries for delivery drivers vary widely from company to company.
+Tips may also supplement their hourly wage, which can significantly increase their daily wages.

-Delivery drivers may work either part-time or full-time schedules and during working holidays or late nights.
+Delivery drivers can have part-time or full-time schedules, including work during holidays or late-night shifts.

 Training

-You would need to receive a valid driver’s license to become a delivery driver.
-In the United States, your driver’s license must be given in your current state.
+To become a delivery driver, you must have a valid driver’s license.
+In the United States, your license must be issued in your current state.

-A clean license is strongly desired or required by most employers.
+Most employers strongly desire or require a clean license.
 However, some firms will also accept a permit that has been clean for two or three years.

-You will also require additional endorsements outside your standard driver’s license to drive specialized vehicles.
-These include a Large Vehicle Commercial Driver’s License (CDL) or a HAZMAT endorsement for hazardous material transport.
+To drive specialized vehicles, you will also require additional endorsements beyond your standard driver’s license.
+These include a large vehicle commercial driver’s License (CDL) or a HAZMAT endorsement for hazardous material transport.

 Certifications

-Although additional certifications are typically not needed, they can be beneficial and allow you to land a job faster.
+Although additional certifications are typically unnecessary, they can be beneficial and allow you to land a job faster.

 NSC-Certified Defensive Driving Courses